nimuse2/react-native-tech-test/recipe_app_lite/README.md

 ### Future Developments
 It would be interesting to take the ingredients and see if it was possible to get the actual corresponding stock details from the database.
 Would then potentially have a really useful app on my phone in morning when trying to load the line!

+Would also be interesting to develop a fully functioning, customer-facing recipe app.
+With videos, other info, ordering system, etc.

 ### Dependencies
 - react-native
 - graphql